 In many situations where senior debt or equity might ordinarily be used, companies can instead turn to mezzanine financing to fulfil their capital needs.
 It is a patient source of financing that enables businesses to accomplish their goals for growth, whether it is building a larger production facility or accomplishing an acquisition that can’t be completed with all senior financing.

 Mezzanine financing provides incremental leverage to facilitate a wide variety of transactions, including the following:

 - Leveraged buyouts

 - Growth capital

 What are the advantages of Mezzanine Financing

-For a company considering introducing mezzanine financing to their balance sheet, it’s wise to weigh the pros and cons.
-This is to best determine whether the mezzanine is the right fit for their business.
+For a company considering introducing mezzanine financing to its balance sheet, it’s wise to weigh the pros and cons.
+This is to determine best whether the mezzanine is the right fit for their business.